gracez9630/about-me/README.md

 # about-me

-My name is Grace Zhu
+My name is Grace Zhu.

-My email is gracez9630@hstat.org
+My email is gracez9630@hstat.org.

-I'm a sophomore at High School of Telecommunication Arts and Technology
+I'm a sophomore at High School of Telecommunication Arts and Technology.

-I take software engineering class or SEP
+I take software engineering class or SEP.

-My favorite animal is a fox and my favorite food is sushi
+My favorite animal is a fox and my favorite food is sushi.

+My birthday is at July, 20th.

 ### Schedule